-The Center for Advanced Digestive Care provides services to children with digestive disorders, primarily through the Phyllis & David Komansky Center for Children's Health, one of the nation's leading centers for the diagnosis and treatment of childhood diseases.
-Our goal is to take care of the "whole" child, through a comprehensive understanding of how digestive disease affects not only a child's health, but their daily life as well.
+The Center for Advanced Digestive Care (CADC) at NewYork-Presbyterian/Weill Cornell Medical Center provides services to children with digestive disorders, primarily through NewYork-Presbyterian/Phyllis & David Komansky Center for Children's Health — one of the nation's leading centers for the diagnosis and treatment of childhood diseases.
+Our goal is to take care of the "whole" child through a comprehensive understanding of how digestive disease affects not only a child's health, but his or her daily life as well.

-Our pediatric digestive care program focuses on the specialized needs of children from infancy through adolescence and young adulthood.
+Our pediatric digestive care program focuses on the specialized needs of children from infancy through adolescence and into young adulthood.
 We offer the latest and most effective treatment options and preventive strategies to achieve the best possible outcome for every child in our care.

-The Center for Advanced Digestive Care at NewYork-Presbyterian/Weill Cornell Medical Center is one of the nation's leading multidisciplinary centers for the diagnosis and treatment of digestive diseases for both adult and pediatric patients.
-The Center gives you a single point of access to some of the nation's best doctors, newest technologies and advanced therapies.
+The CADC is one of the nation's leading multidisciplinary centers for the diagnosis and treatment of digestive diseases in adult and pediatric patients.
+The CADC gives you a single point of access to some of the nation's best doctors, newest technologies, and advanced therapies.

-The pediatric care team at the Center for Advanced Digestive Care, located in the Komansky Center for Children's Health, builds upon our world-class clinicians and physician scientists at NewYork-Presbyterian/Weill Cornell Medical Center.
+The pediatric care team at the CADC, part of NewYork-Presbyterian/Komansky Center for Children's Health, builds upon our world-class clinicians and physician scientists at NewYork-Presbyterian/Weill Cornell Medical Center.